17 Urban Gardening Tips That Are Perfect For Small Spaces

 Even if you have a backyard, you might not have enough room for a garden.
 Growing plants in containers and hanging baskets is the perfect solution for any porch, patio or balcony that’s seriously strapped for space.

-Here are some of the best annuals for containers.
+Here are some of the best annual flowers for containers.

-A wall pocket is another great idea.
-You can incorporate a variety of plant sizes, from spillers, fillers and thrillers, without major commitment.
+You can also use wall pockets to incorporate a variety of plant sizes, from spillers, fillers and thrillers, without major commitment.
 If you change you mind about where you want the wall pocket, you can move it.
 And because everything has its own container, the worry about companion planting goes out the window.
 This is a great option for beginners.

 No balcony at all?
 No problem!
 Here are some genius ways to bring your garden indoors.